Landscape with Ascanius Shooting the Stag of Sylvia: Provenance and prices

 Once completed, the painting remained in the Colonna Palace in Rome until 1798/9, when the French occupied Rome, alarming the great families of the nobility.
 Along with many other top paintings from Roman collections, it was bought by the English collector, dealer, writer, and curator William Young Ottley.
 Ottley brought it to London, at a time when Claudes were fetching huge prices.
 It was sold at Christie's on 16 May 1801 for £462, being from now on separated from its pendant, which fetched £840.
-It was bought by the banker Sir Thomas Baring, Bt, and was at his house Stratton Park, Hampshire, by 1837.
-It remained in the Baring family collection until the 2nd Earl of Northbrook sold it at Christie's in 1919 for £588; by this time prices for Claudes had plunged, allowing for inflation.
+It was bought by the banker Sir Thomas Baring, 2nd Baronet, and was at his house Stratton Park, Hampshire, by 1837.
+It remained in the Baring family collection until Francis Baring, 2nd Earl of Northbrook sold it at Christie's in 1919 for £588; by this time prices for Claudes had plunged, allowing for inflation.
 It was given to the Ashmolean in 1926 by Mrs F. Weldon.